rancher/rancher-docs/docs/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 ### Managing Your Object Counts

 Etcd is the backing database for Kubernetes and for Rancher.
 The database may eventually encounter limitations to the number of a single Kubernetes resource type it can store.
 Exact limits vary and depend on a number of factors.
-However, experience indicates that performance issues frequently arise once a single resource type's object count exceeds 60 thousand.
+However, experience indicates that performance issues frequently arise once a single resource type's object count exceeds 60,000.
 Often that type is `RoleBinding`.

 This is typical in Rancher, as many operations create new `RoleBinding` objects in the upstream cluster as a side effect.